altocodenl/tagaway/readme.md

 ### Todo alpha

+- client-side hash & alreadyUploaded
+   - rename hash keys
+   - get rid of hash sets since we already have reverse hashes
+   - add hashorig & hashorigdel
+   - change maxfilesize and add it as configuration variable
+   - trim tags everywhere and validate tags with single function
+   - uploadCheck endpoint
+   - upload: check for original hash
+   - when logging repeated file, store length too
+   - update getUploads to show alreadyUploaded and repeatedSize
+   - client display of uploads/imports
+   - allow client to send error event to upload
+   - update client docs
+   - Ignore folder tags (import & upload) that are invalid

+   - tests
+      - uploadCheck endpoint
+      - upload repeated with same and different name
+      - forbid empty tags (before & after trimming)
+      - check trimmed tags in start & end events of upload
+      - error event in upload
+      - repeated event: send fileSize, check it's there in uploads

-- Wait event in import?
+- implement wait event in import if there's a long or slow upload.

-- Dates review: extension create, extension modify, date time stamp // old date in picture
+- Dates review: extension create, extension modify, date time stamp (only match before colon) // old date in picture
+- if repeated picture has older date, add them to dates and use one of them as date?

 - Upload & import all pics/vids.
 - Review all invalid pics/vids.
 - Review fonts not loading in incognito FF